-Class Presentation: Each student will give a presentation related to a week's topic and readings.
+Each student also will give a presentation related to a week's topic and readings they week they lead the class discussion.
 Students will choose one empirical article for their presentation, discuss the central themes of the paper, critique the accompanying reading, and lead an active group discussion.
 Students can choose the format of the presentation, and may include supporting materials, such as handouts or Powerpoint slides.
 Presentations should be 10-15 minutes in length.
 All students should inform the instructor on the paper they have chosen for their presentation at least one week before the class.
 Students are encouraged to provide a copy of the article they will be presenting to the instructor and/or set a meeting with the instructor 1-2 weeks before their class to discuss their presentations.
-At least 18 hours before class, students should post their article on ELMS, although other students are not required to read it.
+At least 24 hours before class, students should post their article on ELMS, although other students are not required to read it.
 Presenters should bring a handout of the presentation to the instructor the day of their presentation.

 Midterm Exam: Students will be given a take-home exam and will have one week to complete it.
 The exam will consist of 2-3 essay questions.
-The midterm will be distributed October 1st.
+The midterm will be distributed October 7th.